 RENO — Nevada's statewide primary is scheduled in June.
 But what that looks like in a pandemic and how voters cast ballots may be decided in the courts.

-the end of week whether to block current plans to conduct the June 9 primary predominantly by mail.
+A U.S. judge in Reno said Wednesday she expects to decide by the end of week whether to block current plans to conduct the June 9 primary predominantly by mail.

-who argue their constitutional rights will be violated if the primary moves
+The conflict involves lawsuits at the state and federal level, both major political parties and voters with divergent political views who argue their constitutional rights will be violated if the primary moves forward as planned.

 Lawyers for Democrats and conservative voting rights activists are challenging the current plan, but for different reasons.

 Republican Secretary of State Barbara Cegavske said in announcing plans last month for the mail-in election in response to COVID-19 that she would still allow registered voters to cast ballots in-person during early voting beginning May 23 and on Election Day.
 But she's requiring only one polling place in each of Nevada's 17 counties.